gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

              WHEN arrDelay > 0 and arrDelay < 60 THEN 'Tolerable Delays'
              WHEN arrDelay = 0 THEN 'No Delays'
              ELSE 'Early'
-        END AS flight_delays
+        END AS flight_delay
              FROM flights
 )
-GROUP BY year, month, flight_delays
+GROUP BY year, month, flight_delay
 ```

 If we execute a `show tables` command